tunai/hybrid-boat-detection/README.md

 The *OD_detection_threshold* determines detection score threshold for object detectors.
 Other hyper-parameters include the custom- and pre-trained models used and directories for inputs and outputs.
 Refer to the "help" describing each of them inside *config.py*.

-Once your images are placed in *"./data/"* and your inference parameters are set, run ```python main.py``` and subfolders will be created with the outputs described above.
+3. ** Running the detection**: once your images are placed in *"./data/"* and your inference parameters are set, run ```python main.py``` and subfolders will be created with the outputs described above.

 ### Repo author